HGV Driver Shortages Explained

 21st May 2021

-98% of all consumed goods in the UK are delivered by a truck at some point, meaning keeping the haulage industry well-staffed is crucial to minimising supply chain disruption.
+Further to this, 98% of all consumed goods in the UK are delivered by a truck at some point, meaning keeping the haulage industry well-staffed is crucial to minimising supply chain disruption.
 What’s more, research shows that without the haulage industry, other industries would also come to a standstill – so how can the UK go about addressing these driver shortages?

 What is the cause of the HGV driver shortage?

 There are several reasons for the HGV driver shortage in the UK, making it difficult to solve.